codechriscode/social-media-dashboard/README.md

 - Test enough where it matters

 The commit history shows the progress and how each feature was built.
+I added functionality such as the "add new profile" feature.

 ## About

-The project is currently being configured for GitHub Pages.
-It came to me as a challenge in CodeSubmit.
+It came to me as a challenge in CodeSubmit with full proprietary rights over the code.